wp-plugins/list-related-attachments-widget/readme.txt

 1. Shown here are the available options of the `List Related Attachments`.
 See any more you like?
 Let us know!
 1. For your viewing pleasure:  The sidebar widget in the midst of some hot-hot sidebar widget action.
 Calm down now... it's not THAT exciting.
+1. Hide your kids, hide your husband, this is how the shortcode works.
 == Changelog ==

+= 1.6.1 =
+* Vastly enhanced documentation and moved the plugin over to the plugin oven.

 = 1.6 =
 * Optimized code and added mime-type classes to list items.